3 Ways to (Unknowingly) Annoy Your Customers

 Teach your staff that regardless of their job title, their number-one job description is to make customers happy.

 3. Hide critical information

-Example 2: One of my clients had a tech issue and tried to reach a support person.
-The support person returned the call and left a voicemail, but talked really fast and had an unusual last name.
-They also left the main switchboard number as the call-back num-ber.
+- Example 2: One of my clients had a tech issue and tried to reach a support person.
+The support person returned the call and left a voicemail but talked fast and had an unusual last name.
+They also left the main switchboard number as the callback number.
 When my client called back, there was an automated system that required him to enter the spelling of the last name, which he had never seen and which could be spelled several different ways.
 This led to 10 minutes of frustration with no way to get to an operator or live person.
 Sometimes, technology makes things more complicated.